rgvlee/EntityFrameworkCore.Testing/README.md

 ## Overview

-EntityFrameworkCore.Testing is a mocking library that creates EntityFrameworkCore system mocks.
-These system mocks act as a wrapper over an EntityFrameworkCore provider instance.
-Operations supported by the provider are handled by the provider and everything else is handled by the mock.
-Mock behaviour is determined by the default provider used by EntityFrameworkCore.Testing, the Microsoft in-memory provider.
+EntityFrameworkCore.Testing is a mocking library that creates EntityFrameworkCore DbContext system mocks.
+It's easy to use (usually just a single line of code) with implementations for both Moq and NSubstitute.

-It's easy to use with implementations for both Moq and NSubstitute.
+It includes support for queries/keyless db sets, FromSql/FromSqlRaw/FromSqlInterpolated, ExecuteSqlCommand/ExecuteSqlRaw/ExecuteSqlInterpolated, and async LINQ operations.

 ## Resources